Plan Your PSA

-Explain to students that they will be designing their own PSAs that encourage drivers and passengers to make safe decisions if they're impaired, or when a friend they're getting a ride from or are in a car with is impaired, or if a friend who is about to get into a car to drive is impaired.
+Explain to students that they will be designing their own PSAs that encourage pedestrians to stop distracted walking and to walk safely.
 Challenge students to come up with messages that will resonate as much as the examples they viewed.

 Directions for the PSA Storyboard

 A storyboard is a visual way to plot out a TV script and story.
 Movie directors and animators use storyboards to plot out their thinking and ideas.
-You will be creating a storyboard for a PSA that shows a teen passenger or driver making a safe decision in an impaired-driving situation.
+You will be creating a storyboard for a PSA to help prevent distracted walking.

 In the blank boxes, draw images of what you want to show on the screen.
 On the lines underneath, write the audio portion.
 In the "audio" lines, write music, sound effects, and dialogue.
 In the Special Effects (SFX) line, write any effects, such as distortion, blur, and color alteration.
 Finally, in the "Superscript" line, write any text, such as titles or credits, that you want to add to the screen.
 As you work, use the assignment rubric to guide your PSA.